camwebb/slacka/README.md

    config file.
 The `label` is your shortcut for that channel.
 Labels must be unique across all teams.

+### slacka-notify

+The included `slacka-notify` can be run in a cron job to run `slacka new` on a regular basis.
+It will trigger a desktop notification, via `notify-send`.
+Read file header for more info.

 ## Privacy policy

 This app runs as an independent program on your computer and gives no